Wednesday, December 2, 2009

 "You're acting desperate and YOU are NOT desperate."

 And there it was.
 That statement took a while to fully sink in, but months later, after I'd gotten rid of the liar and started to sort my life out, it came back into my mind.
 I realized that this observation was not only true about that relationship, but about every relationship that came before it.
-I had a distinct pattern of feeling so grateful that anyone was paying attention to me that I never stopped to ponder whether or not they were worthy of my attention.
+I had a distinct pattern of feeling so grateful that anyone was paying attention to me that I never stopped to ponder whether or not

 So now I do.
 Not just with men, but with everyone I consider letting into my life, I first evaluate their worth.
 I've surrounded myself with a select group of really amazing people so there's no need to be desperately grasping for every potential mate that looks my way.
 But one day I'll find someone truly worthy of a place in my life...and that will be the real magic.